-The Australian Broadcasting Corporation (Selection criteria for the appointment of non-executive Directors) Determination 2013 states that:
+The Australian Broadcasting Corporation (Non-executive Director-Selection Criteria) Determination 2024 states that:

-1. Candidates must demonstrate substantial experience or knowledge in at least one of the following fields:
+a. the person must demonstrate substantial experience or knowledge in at least one of the following fields:

+- i. the media industry;

+- ii. broadcasting and digital media;

+- iii. digital technologies in any sector other than the media sector;

+- iv. business or financial management;

+- v. creative arts;

+- vi. educational content creation;

-- a) the media industry, including broadcasting, digital media and/or digital technologies - b) business or financial management - c) corporate governance, including managing large and/or complex operations in the private, public or not-for-profit sectors - d) cultural industry and/or cultural policy, including its administration.
+- vii. corporate governance, including managing large and/or complex operations in the private, public or not-for-profit sectors;

+- viii. cultural industry and/or cultural policy, including its administration; and